-- 1. The extensions, by reason of their scale and nature of internal accommodation, have been designed in such a way that could render it possible to subdivide the dwelling into a number of separate independent units which would represent and overdevelopment and be detrimental to the prevailing character of the area.
+- 1. The extensions, by reason of their scale and nature of internal accommodation, have been designed in such a way that could render it possible to subdivide the dwelling into a number of separate independent units which could prove detrimental to the area given the prevailing character.
 The proposal is therefore contrary to Policy DM9 of the Development Management Policies DPD 2016. - 2.
-By reason of their overall size, siting and complex roof design, the two storey side and rear extensions are considered to result in incongruous features which would dominate and adversely affect the character of the dwelling and in turn the surrounding area contrary to provisions outlined in the National Planning Policy Framework, Policy CS21 of the Woking Core Strategy 2012, and Supplementary Planning Document 'Design' 2015. - 3.
+By reason of their overall size, siting and design the two storey front and side extensions would fail to respect and make a positive contribution to the street scene of Hawthorn Road and to the character of the area in which they would be situated.
+Additionally the proposal would appear incongruous within the street scene destroying the relationship the existing dwelling has with 3 converging highways and erecting substantial front and side additions resulting in bulky, contrived additions.
+The proposal is therefore contrary to provisions outlined in the National Planning Policy Framework, Policy CS21 of the Woking Core Strategy 2012, and Supplementary Planning Document 'Design' 2015. - 3.
 The development would fail to provide a good standard of amenity for future residential occupiers considering the restricted rear space that would fall below the minimal amount of space required as outlined in the Council's Supplementary Planning Document 'Outlook, Amenity, Privacy and Daylight' 2008.
 The development would, therefore, fail to accord with the provisions of the National Planning Policy Framework, Policy CS21 of the Woking Core Strategy 2012 and Supplementary Planning Document 'Outlook, Amenity, Privacy and Daylight' 2008. - 4.
-By reason of height, depth, bulk, massing, proximity and fenestration layout, the proposed two storey side and rear extensions would cause a detrimental loss of outlook, loss of light and overbearing impact on the pre-existing layout of No.155 Hawthorn Road and on the amenities enjoyed by 1-4 The Oaks Hawthorn Close.
-The proposal therefore represents an unneighbourly form of development contrary to provisions outlined in the National Planning Policy Framework, Policy CS21 of the Woking Core Strategy 2012 and Supplementary Planning Documents 'Outlook, Amenity, Privacy and Daylight' 2008 and 'Design' 2015.
+By reason of the cumulative impact of the height, depth, bulk, massing and proximity to No.153 Hawthorn Road, this two storey side element would exert a loss of outlook, and, by reason of its location along the shared boundary introduce significant mass resulting in a significant overbearing impact on the pre-existing layout of the adjoining property which would be significantly harmful to the residential amenity contrary to Policy CS21 of the Woking Core Strategy 2012, Supplementary Planning Documents 'Design' 2015 and 'Outlook, Amenity, Privacy and Daylight' 2008. - 5.

-- 5. The development fails to meet the minimum standards set out in the Council's Supplementary Planning Document 'Parking Standards' 2018, much to the detriment of the amenities of the area and would set an undesirable precedent for similar future developments in the local area.
-Consequently the Local Planning Authority cannot be satisfied that there would no adverse effect upon the free flow of traffic or car parking provision within the locality.
-The development is therefore contrary to Policy CS18 of the Woking Core Strategy2012, Policy DM11 of the Woking Development Management Policies DPD 2016 and Supplementary Planning Document 'Parking Standards' 2018. - 6.
 Insufficient information has been submitted in relation to sustainable drainage systems.
 The submissions show that the surface water drainage system does not work properly with the system failing to demonstrate sufficient drainage to allow a preceding rainfall event to occur without flooding the surrounding area.
-The proposal is therefore contrary to Policy CS9 and CS16 of the Woking Core Strategy 2012, House of Commons: Written Statement (HCWS161) Sustainable drainage systems and Section 14 of the National Planning Policy Framework (NPPF) 2019.
+The proposal is therefore contrary to Policy CS9 and CS16 of the Woking Core Strategy 2012, House of Commons: Written Statement (HCWS161) - Sustainable drainage systems and Section 14 of the National Planning Policy Framework (NPPF) 2019.